iot-lab/iot-lab.github.io/docs/getting-started/introduction.md

 - access to devices serial link, debuger and radio sniffer.
 - and experiments results,

-An Ubuntu [virtual machine]({% link docs/getting-started/virtual-machine.md %}), based on VirtualBox, is available to bring the development environment on the user's computer.
+[Several workspaces]({% link docs/getting-started/workspaces.md %}) are available to facilitate the setup of the development environment for users and the interaction with the testbed.

 ### Run an experiment